How to Disable File, Plugin & Theme Editor in WordPress?

 • Disable file, plugin, and theme editor using a plugin.

-In this article, I have explained both the ways step-by-step, follow the below instructions carefully to be done with it.
+In this article, I have explained both ways step-by-step; follow the below instructions carefully to be done with it.

 How to Disable File, Plugin & Theme Editor in WordPress by Editing wp-config.php File?